tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_linalg_passes.md

 #### Options

 ```
 -enable-primitive-ops  : Lower to primitive Linalg ops (map, reduce and transpose) when possible, instead of linalg.generic
 -enable-sparse-ops     : Lower to Sparse Tensor ops (sparse_tensor.concatenate)when possible, instead of linalg.generic
+-capture-scalar-inputs : Capture scalar inputs in generic ops instead ofpassing as tensor-scalar argument.
 ```